webplatform/docs/html/elements/basefont/index.md

 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|Allows specifying a default font-color and font-size for text on the entire page.
-To specify the overall font for your page add the <basefont> tag at the beginning of the <body> section.
+To specify the overall font for your page add the &lt;basefont&gt; tag at the beginning of the &lt;body&gt section.
-The <basefont> tag is only supported by Internet Explorer.
+The &lt;basefont&gt; tag is only supported by Internet Explorer.
-The <basefont> tag is not supported in HTML5.
+The &lt;basefont&gt tag is not supported in HTML5.
 Use CSS instead.
 }}
 {{Markup_Element}}
 {{Examples_Section